datafolklabs/cement/doc/source/dev/namespaces_and_plugins.rst

  * ./yourapp/plugins/yourplugin.py
  * ./yourapp/etc/yourapp/plugins.d/yourplugin.conf

-As you can see, plugins has the same layout as the standard application which utilizes a Model, View, Controller design.
+As you can see, plugins have the same layout as the standard application which utilizes a Model, View, Controller design.
 Lets take a look at an example plugin for an application called 'helloworld'.

+**./yourapp/plugins/example.py**:

 .. code-block:: python